 There are many research methods available from standard to an averaged approach based on the requirements and abilities.
-In the section of the research methodology, it’s essential to mention the reasons behind selected a specific research method.
+In the research methodology section, it’s essential to mention the reasons behind selected a specific research method.

-You should also explain why you did not choose any other standard approach to your topic when it fits the requirements of your topic.
-Talk about the objectives of your research and highlight the points that could affect your research procedure if you would select another research method.
+You should also explain why you did not choose any other standard approach to your topic when it fits your topic's requirements.
+Talk about your research objectives and highlight the points that could affect your research procedure if you would select another research method.

-You can discuss the limitations of other research methods compared to the requirements of your research and the method you’ve used.
+You can discuss the limitations of other research methods compared to your research requirements and the method you’ve used.

 Ethnographic research requires a lot of time, and one has to struggle a lot to gain access to the community.
 A researcher has to spend time with the target group in their natural environment.
 Sometimes, it’s difficult for a researcher to introduce himself as a researcher/participant with the community.

 The online survey does not provide reliable responses.
 The only benefit of conducting an online survey would be its quick response rate and cost-effectiveness.

 While writing your methodology, you need to keep in mind that you don’t need to make it complicated with unnecessary details.

 You have to provide a detailed account of the procedure you’ve followed, the obstacles you faced, and the way you overcome them.

 Your research question and objectives of the research are the base of your research.
 You should discuss the objectives and explain how this specific method helped you answer your research question.
 You can use goals and outcomes as evidence to support your discussion.

 If you’ve used any standard method in your research, then you don’t need to provide many details about it as it would be common in your field.
 However, if you’ve used any specific approach rarely used in your field, you should explain it in detail.
 Your explanation and information can help other researchers in their research.